If you look up the verb “to animate” in the Oxford Dictionary, you’ll find two definitions:

 “Describe the action as the capacity to bring to life.”

 To portray the mentioned “appearance of movement”, we need to create a sequence of images -drawn, painted, or produced by other artistic methods- that slightly differ from one another.
 The chronological display of the previous images will produce the illusion of shape change and motion.

-Take a look at the following 2D animation break-down to get a whole idea of the 2D animation production process:
+Here is a brief 2D animation break-down that gives you a broad idea of the 2D animation production process:

-Let’s bust one old and common myth first.
-2D animation is a versatile medium that’s finding its way in every kind of entertainment and media these days.
+First, let’s bust one old and common myth.
+2D animation is a versatile medium that’s finding its way into every kind of entertainment and media these days.
 Whether in TV shows, indie video games, feature films, advertisements, mobile apps, and websites, 2D animation is here to stay.

-Just take a look at shows like “Rick and Morty” and you’ll immediately realize how the combination of a good story and well-developed 2-dimensional animated video is what wins the game.
-We’re well aware that when it comes to such a diverse medium like 2D animation, people tend to have so many questions that are left unanswered.
+Just take a look at shows like “Rick and Morty” and you’ll immediately realize how the combination of a good story and well-developed 2-dimensional animated video wins the game.
+What’s more, 2D is still being used by marketers to promote their products or services.
+We’re well aware that when it comes to such a diverse medium, people tend to have so many questions that are left unanswered.